-New York is one of the high paying places in the world.
-Here, you’ll find some of the best-paid data scientists and web developers in the world.
-Also, executive assistants or interior designers earn on average more than in other countries.
-Tech and finance positions are always in demand.
+New York is one of the places with some of the highest salaries in the world.
+Here, you’ll find one of the best-paid data scientists and web developers globally.

-Here are some examples of average annual salaries in the USA in general.
+Here are some examples of average annual salaries in the US in general.

 |Salary averages for the USA||Average annual salary|

 For example, the average salary of a software developer in the US is much higher than in Germany.